Skip to main content

 They may also experience Autonomic Dysreflexia more often, which occurs when the sympathetic nervous system overreacts to stimulations like extreme temperatures, tight clothes, or even a full bladder below the level of injury.
 It can create a dangerous spike in high blood pressure, which can cause noticeable symptoms like anxiety, headache, tightness in the chest, shortness of breath, and excessive sweating.

 The completeness of your spinal cord injury may also affect thermoregulation.
-Basically, the more severe your spinal cord injury, the greater the interference between the brain and body.
+The more severe your spinal cord injury, the greater the interference between the brain and body.

 Warning Signs of Overheating with a Spinal Cord Injury